 How Many Amano Shrimp Per Gallon?

-A rule of thumb could be 3 gallons of water for 1 Amano shrimp.
-So, if you have a 15-gallon tank, then it can accommodate 5 Amano shrimps.
-These 5 Amano shrimp will have both space and opportunity to thrive in a 15-gallon tank.
+A rule of thumb could be 3 gallons of water for 1 amano shrimp.
+So, if you have a 15-gallon tank, then it can accommodate 5 amano shrimps.
+These 5 amano shrimp will have both space and opportunity to thrive in a 15-gallon tank.

-You might think that you already have several fishes in your tank, so the 3:1 ratio of gallon and no. of shrimp could be an exaggeration.
+You might think that you already have several fish in your tank, so the 3:1 ratio of gallon and no. of shrimp could be an exaggeration.
 But you need not worry because your shrimps will dwell most of their time at the bottom of the tank.

-So unlike other types of shrimps, there’s no sign of Amano shrimp’s growth in population in a tank, which is why 5 Amano in a 20-gallon tank won’t be too much for you.
+So unlike other types of shrimps, there’s no sign of amano shrimp’s growth in population in a tank, which is why 5 amano in a 20-gallon tank won’t be too much for you.

 You Might Also Like To Read: